-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of the rocket?

 Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

 Can you fit the tangram pieces into the outline of the telescope and microscope?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of these rabbits?